Overview

 Maintenance Warnings

 The AirMASTER FORM displays maintenance reminders when a component reaches its service interval.
-The compressor continues running while maintenance warnings are active — the warnings remain on screen until manually reset.
+The compressor continues running while maintenance warnings are active, and the warnings remain on screen until manually reset.
+The Maintenance LED on the panel lights whenever any service item is due.

 Optional Modules